OfficeDev/office-js-docs-pr/docs/publish/publish-add-in-vs-code.md

 > [!CAUTION]
 > This CORS configuration assumes all files on your server are publicly available to all domains.

-Next you need to add a MIME type for JSON files.
+Next, add a MIME type for JSON files.

 1. Create a new file in the /src folder named **web.config**.
 1. Insert the following XML and save the file.